 The most frequent presentation of testicular malignancy is painless unilateral scrotal swelling.
 Other infrequent symptoms can be summarized as follows:

-About 10% patients present with symptoms of metastasis with chronic long standing; often ignored scrotal swelling.
+About 10% patients present symptoms of metastasis with chronic long-standing; often ignored scrotal swelling.
 These signs must caution the medical personnel to look for the primary etiology whenever relevant.
+Despite the name, germ cell tumors occur both within and outside the testis.
 They can be summarized as follows:

 |Painless neck swelling||Supraclavicular lymph node metastasis|